sangnandar/Auto-GitHub-Repo-Sync-Monitor/README.md

 1. Use `Custom Menu → Fetch repos` in the Google Sheet to populate it with your GitHub repositories (Col C).
 2. You manually add matching local repository paths to Col D.
 3. Python script:
    * Fetches the Sheet data.
    * Compares each local directory with its remote.
    * Writes the comparison result to Col E.
+4. Set it and forget it.
+Set task scheduler/cron to run periodically in background.

 ## 📓 Example Sheet